-- Completed the demolition of SWRA Buildings and the Historical Society Surfacing Machine Project at Quarry Park. - Awarded a contract for the design and construction of the Whitney Park Asphalt Pump Track. - Completed the SWRA Master Plan Phase I Construction Design Contract.
+- Completed the demolition of SWRA Buildings and the Historical Society Surfacing Machine Project at Quarry Park. - Opened the Sierra Pine Neighborhood Park, increasing Rocklin's total parks to 38. - Awarded a contract for the design and construction of the Whitney Park Asphalt Pump Track. - Completed the SWRA Master Plan Phase I Construction Design Contract.